llfpss/llfpss/README.md

 <h2 align="center">Contact Me</h2>

-- 👋 Hello, I'm Shadowzin, a Full Stack Developer
+- 👋 Greetings!
+I'm Shadowzin, a specialized in Python and Lua.

-- 🎓 Advanced Master in Programming / Graduated from **HarvardX University**
+- 🎓 Proud holder of an Advanced Master's in Programming from **HarvardX University**.

-- 🛒 Offering `PRIVATE CHEAT , SOURCE CODE , SPOOFER - JOIN DISCORD`
+- 🛒 Offering `PRIVATE CHEAT, SOURCE CODE, SPOOFER - JOIN DISCORD`.

-- 💬 Discord: [shadowzinofc]
+- 💬 Reach out to me on Discord: [shadowzinofc]

 </p>